makeshn/Named-Entity-Recognition-for-Indian-Culinary-Science/README.md

 # Result
   The implementation achieves a test F1 score of ~86 with 30 epochs.
 Increase the number of epochs to 80 reach an F1 over 90.
-The score produced in Chiu and Nichols (2016) is 91.62.

 # Dataset
   Indian Culinary Dataset GloVe vector representation from Jeffrey Pennington, Richard Socher, and Christopher D. Manning.
 2014.
 See https://nlp.stanford.edu/projects/glove/